orfeio/orfeio/git.md

 Paste each of the following commands into the Terminal app on your device.

 { .note }
-The example prefix `cd ~/Downloads/software-project` for example commands may be omitted if the Terminal is already open to your software project's folder.
-You can check by examining the output of the command `pwd`.
+The example prefix cd ~/Downloads/software-project for example commands may be omitted if the Terminal is already open to your software project's folder.
+You can check by examining the output of the command pwd.

 {: .warning }
 By default, Git is not designed to support the tracking of large files, and is of limited utility if those files are binary or do not change often.